daniel-araujo/regbuf/README.md

 ## Documentation

-Read `reg.h`.
+Read `regbuf.h`.
 The comments will explain everything.

 ## License